con/catenate/conboarding.md

 #### Conventions

 1. Use `https` instead of `ssh` for git remotes to make the configuration more portable.
-You can substitute `ssh` locally by appending to your `~/.gitconfig`
+You can switch to `ssh` for pushing by appending to your `~/.gitconfig`

    ```